Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 ### Is a paradigm for measurement and computation the answer?
 >>>>> A new paradigm: physical cognition .
 We propose a geometric and relational system for representing such problems.
 A structural approach involves using geometric shapes as an invariant foundation for everything else in a system.
-Given this discussion, we might ask why
+Given this discussion, we might ask whether a new paradigm is needed.

 ### References
 [1]